Creative Workforce for the Future - Placement Call (closed)

 Do you need more experience?
 Professional contacts?
 More work for your portfolio?
 Mentoring to achieve your goals?

 Apply for the Creative Workforce for the Future placement scheme.
-Deadline Sunday 8 December 2019.
+Applications have now closed.

 Creative Workforce for the Future is a new programme by the West of England Combined Authority (WECA) and the European Social Fund (ESF).
 It will enable talented young people to gain the experience required to sustain creative careers in sectors such as film, broadcast, digital production, animation and post-production.